0dpe/Linux-Journey/README.md

 compinit
 # End of lines added by compinstall
 ```
-Since I don't need to further configure zsh (yet), I do not use Home Manager for zsh.
+Since I don't need to further configure zsh yet, I do not use Home Manager for zsh.

 ### Using [Hyprland](https://wiki.hyprland.org/ "Hyprland Wiki")
 Hyprland can be installed 2 ways: